tobby-lie/Socket-Programming/Lie_Networks_Lab2-Socket-Programming/Readme.txt

 2. Build the program.

-    Make sure you're in the top level directory -- Lie_Networks_Lab2-Socket-Programming Compile the program by (this will run makefiles for both client and server):
+    Make sure you're in the top level directory -- Lie_Networks_Lab2-Socket-Programming Compile the program by (this will run makefiles for both client and server)
     % make

 3. Run the client by (can run multiple clients by ssh in multiple windows):

    % cd Lie_Networks_Lab2-Socket-Programming/3761_Lab2_client
-   % ./client
+   % ./client [server hostname]

    Run the server by: